atlanticwave-sdx/meican-testing/README.md

 **Test Script Development**: Develop test scripts to cover key features and user workflows of SDX-Meican.<br>
 **Integration with CI/CD**: Integrate the automation tests with our continuous integration and continuous deployment pipelines to ensure tests run automatically with each build.<br>
 **Reporting and Monitoring**: Implement comprehensive reporting and monitoring mechanisms to track test results and identify issues efficiently.<br>
-**Maintenance and Scalability**: Ensure the automation framework is easily maintainable and scalable to accommodate future changes and additions to the SDX-Meican application.<br>
+**Maintenance and Scalability**: Ensure the automation framework is easily maintainable and scalable to accommodate future changes and additions to the SDX-Meican application.<br><br>
 **Expected Deliverables**:

 Fully functional Selenium automation framework integrated into the SDX-Meican project.